msaroufim/mynotes/README.md

 The critic $$Q(s,a|\theta) gives an error as a real valued number to criticize the actions made by the actor network.

+We'll look at code which will make the above more concrete but it's worth skimming the original [DDPG paper by Silver et al](http://proceedings.mlr.press/v32/silver14.pdf) to get a better idea of how everything works.

 The specific hyperparameters for the actor and critic network can be found in the original paper.
 It's very likely that other settings and neural net architectures would probably work but that's something you can optimize if your usecase requires better performance.